its-a-lisa/tts-tech-portfolio/ProjectBoard.md

 ### Grooming
 The entire group collaborates on what to do next, so that the backlog grooming provides valuable input to subsequent Sprint Planning.

+At this point the cards are given actionable tasks and acceptance criteria with a user story.

 ### Sprint Planning
 Determine which stories should be targeted for completion in the upcoming sprint by adding them to a sprint backlog list.